VladimirUE4/mafiamp-react-boilerplate-lua/README.md

 For in-game workflows, Utilizing `craco` to override CRA, we can have hot builds that just require a resource restart instead of a full production build

-This version of the boilerplate is meant for the CfxLua runtime.

 ## Requirements
 * [Node > v10.6](https://nodejs.org/en/)